gssasank/dwm/README.md

 ## To-Do
 <!-- ------------- -->
-- To add clickablity to the top bar by applying appropriate patches.
+- Add clickablity to the top bar by applying appropriate patches.
-- To add a better notification management system.
+- Add a better notification management system.
+- Add a compositor for transparency.